V-Sekai/godot-network-rollback/README.md

   default, the overlay can be shown by pressing F11, but you can assign any input event to the "sync_debug" action in the Input Map in your project's settings.

+- `res://addons/godot-rollback-netcode/SyncReplay.gd`: Adding this singleton
+  will allow you to replay matches from log files, using the "Log Inspector" tool that is added to the Godot editor.
+See the "Setting up replay" sub-section below for more information.

 ### Important properties, methods and signals on `SyncManager` ###